kloczek/zabbix-templates/README.md

   - Triggers:
     - added ```SYS::Host is down```
     - added ```CPU::idle {ITEM.VALUE}```
+  - Items:
+    - copy the same set of 6 NET item LLD prototypes as in ```OS Linux``` template to cover monitoring in/out traffic in packets and bytes and errors and dropped packets as well
 - **Service Apache**
   - Add using ```{$HTTP_SERVICE_PROCESS}''', '''{$HTTP_SERVICE_PORT}''' macros in more places in item names and triggers
   - Items: